fortuno-repos/fortuno-docs/docs/tutorials/quickstart.rst

 Fortuno is built around the following key concepts:

-* **Test cases** (often referred as tests): Represent individual unit tests and contain the code to execute, when the test is run.
+* **Test cases** (often referred as tests): Represent individual named unit tests and contain the code to execute, when the test is run.

-* **Test suites** (not shown in the example above): Containers for structuring your tests.
+* **Test suites** (not shown in the example above): Represent named test containers for structuring your tests.
 They might contain test cases and further test suites (up to arbitrary nesting level).
-Their initialization (set-up) and finalization (tear-down) is customizable.
+  Their initialization (set-up) and finalization (tear-down) is customizable and they might provide data for the test cases and test suites they contain.

 * **Test apps**: driver programs responsible for setting up and tearing down the test suites and running the tests.